MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Install-the-Web-Server-Components.md

 > [!NOTE]
 >  You do not need a [!INCLUDE[nav_server](includes/nav_server_md.md)] instance or SQL Server database to install the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)].
 You can install these components separately and then later configure the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)] to use them.

-### Prerequisites
+## Prerequisites

 -   [!INCLUDE[navnowlong](includes/navnowlong_md.md)] installation media.
 For example, this could be a DVD or network drive that contains the [!INCLUDE[navnowlong](includes/navnowlong_md.md)] installation files.

 -   Verify that the system requirements are met on the computer that you want to install [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)].
-For more information, see [System Requirements for Microsoft Dynamics NAV](System-Requirements-for-Microsoft-Dynamics-NAV.md).
+For more information, see [System Requirements for Microsoft Dynamics NAV](System-Requirements-for-Microsoft-Dynamics-NAV.md#WebServer).

--   Install Internet Information Services.
+-   (Optional) Install Internet Information Services manually.

-     Make sure that the required features are enabled.
-For more information, see [How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client](How-to--Install-and-Configure-Internet-Information-Services-for-Microsoft-Dynamics-NAV-Web-Client.md)

-    >[!TIP]
-    >Instead of installing and configuring IIS manually, you can use [!INCLUDE[navnow](includes/navnow_md.md)] Setup to install IIS and enable the required features.
+     [!INCLUDE[navnow](includes/navnow_md.md)] Setup can install and configure IIS.
 If IIS is already installed, then Setup will enable any required features that are not currently enabled.
+If you want to install and configre IIS manually, see [How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client](How-to--Install-and-Configure-Internet-Information-Services-for-Microsoft-Dynamics-NAV-Web-Client.md).

--   If you want to configure SSL on the connection to [!INCLUDE[nav_web](includes/nav_web_md.md)], then complete the following procedures:
+-   (Optional) Get and install a certificate to configure SSL on the connection to [!INCLUDE[nav_web](includes/nav_web_md.md)]s.

-    -   Obtain an SSL certificate.

-    -   Import the certificate into the local computer store of the computer on which you will install the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)].
+     You will have to import the certificate into the local computer store of the computer on which you will install the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)], and then get the certificate's thumbprint, which you will use during Setup.

-    -   Obtain the certificate's thumbprint.

-     For more information about these procedures, see [Walkthrough: Configuring Web Services to Use SSL \(SOAP and OData\)](Walkthrough--Configuring-Web-Services-to-Use-SSL--SOAP-and-OData-.md).

-    > [!NOTE]
-    >  If you do not want to configure SSL when you install the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)], you can configure it after installation.
+     If you do not want to configure SSL now, you can configure it after installation.
 For more information, see [How to: Configure SSL to Secure the Connection to Microsoft Dynamics NAV Web Client](How-to--Configure-SSL-to-Secure-the-Connection-to-Microsoft-Dynamics-NAV-Web-Client.md).

-## Installing the Microsoft Dynamics NAV Web Server
- To install the [!INCLUDE[nav_web](includes/nav_web_md.md)], you run [!INCLUDE[navnow](includes/navnow_md.md)] Setup on a computer that is running IIS, and then choose the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)] option.

-#### To install [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)] using the [!INCLUDE[navnow](includes/navnow_md.md)] Setup Wizard
+## To install [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)] using the [!INCLUDE[navnow](includes/navnow_md.md)] Setup Wizard

 1. On the computer that is running IIS, open the [!INCLUDE[navnowlong](includes/navnowlong_md.md)] installation media.